-The majority of the sample group is men with the average age of 50.
+The majority of the sample group was men with the average age of 50.
 Most of them are married and finished the primary school level.
 Thai constitutes the largest group of the population and the rest are from other ethnic groups.
-Most 39 of them are Buddhist.
-The average individual income is 83,947 Baht per year and the yearly household income is 163,968 Baht.
+Most of them are Buddhist.
+The average individual income was 83,947 Baht per year and the yearly household income is 163,968 Baht.
 Farming areas are 15.8 Rai per household and most of the interviewees have ownership over the land.
 Major cash crops include rice, maize, longans and garlics.
 Labor used in farming is domestic.
 Most of the farming areas are non-irrigated and depend on natural water sources, particularly rain water.
-10% of farming areas have been flooded and 25% face inadequate water supply and no action has been taken.
-The only way is to let the nature solve itself.

-With regard to global warming, 74% of the sample group know of the issue.
-Most of them explained that global warming is the increase of temperatures which affect the changes of seasons and result in produce loss due to the increase of various diseases and insect plant pests.
-The increase use of pesticides and fertilizers also mean higher cost of production and lower income.

-Farmers are 68% know about climate change.
-Farmers described the terms as the fluctuation of temperatures which can slow down the growth of plants, contribute to the spread of new diseases and insects.
-This will result in the higher cost of maintenance and decrease of income.
+10% of farming areas used flooding system and 25% faced inadequate water supply and no action has been taken.
+With regard to global warming, 74% of the sample group knew of the issue.
+About 68% of farmers who know about climate change.
+Farmers described the terms as the fluctuation of temperatures which can slow down the growth of plants, contributed to the spread of diseases and insects.
+This would result in the higher cost of maintenance and decrease of income.
 Supports from the government sector which farmers need are the provision of reserved water suppy in case of drought.